jarelllama/Blocklist-Checker/README.md

 The number of entries after compression via [AdGuard's Hostlist Compiler](https://github.com/AdguardTeam/HostlistCompiler).

+The percentage next to the count is the number of entries compressed from the total raw entries (higher percentage means higher compression).

 Note that the compressed blocklist is used for all further processing.

 ### Invalid entries